iWatchRoad: Scalable Detection and Geospatial Visualization of Potholes for Smart Cities: Related Work

 \subsection{Vision-based Pothole Detection}

 Computer vision approaches for pothole detection have evolved significantly in recent years.
 Traditional image processing methods such as thresholding and segmenting have been used, but recent work focuses on deep neural networks \cite{Ma_2022}.
 In particular, object detection CNNs like Faster R-CNN, SSD, and YOLO have shown high accuracy and speed for real-time pothole detection.
 This paper \cite{9112424} curated a 1500 image dataset of Indian roads and trained YOLOv3, YOLOv2, and YOLOv3-tiny models to detect potholes.
+However, their setup is not easily scalable, as the angle of the image captured through mobile phones is not consistent across samples.
+Furthermore, the dataset is not publicly available, and the authors have not incorporated any geotagging of the collected data.
 Similarly, \cite{10.1007/s42979-024-02887-1} compared YOLOv5/6/7 on potholes from various roads in India and found YOLOv7 attained the highest precision.
 These works demonstrate that modern CNN detectors, such as YOLO are highly effective in detecting road defects.
 Stereoscopic and 3D methods are other vision approaches.
 Stereo cameras and LiDAR can reconstruct the geometry of the road to locate potholes, but these setups are costly and complex \cite{8577119}.
 Mobile sensors (accelerometers or ultrasonic) have been used for pothole signaling, yet they lack spatial detail.